SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Problem Definition

 In this work, we consider the problem of seeded graph matching in the supervised setting.
 The training set consists of several pairs of graphs, their initial seeds, and ground-truth mappings.
-Specifically, we use $\calT=\{({P}^{(1)},\pi^{(1)}),({P}^{(2)},\pi^{(2)}),...,({P}^{(N)},\pi^{(N)})\}$ to denote the training set, where ${P}^{(i)}=(G_1^{(i)},G_2^{(i)},\calS^{(i)})$ denotes the $i$-th training example and $\pi^{(i)}$ is the ground-truth mapping for the $i$-th training example.
+Specifically, we use $\mathcal{T}=\{({P}^{(1)},\pi^{(1)}),({P}^{(2)},\pi^{(2)}),...,({P}^{(N)},\pi^{(N)})\}$ to denote the training set, where ${P}^{(i)}=(\mathcal{G}_1^{(i)},\mathcal{G}_2^{(i)},\mathcal{S}^{(i)})$ denotes the $i$-th training example and $\pi^{(i)}$ is the ground-truth mapping for the $i$-th training example.
 For different training examples, the sizes of graphs and seed sets could be different.
-Our goal is to design a GNN architecture that can learn a procedure based on the training examples to predict the ground-truth mappings for unseen test graphs.
+Our goal is to design a GNN architecture that can learn from training examples to predict the ground-truth mappings for unseen test graphs.